The Google Assistant can now control your Xbox One – TechCrunch

 It wasn’t so long ago that Microsoft was betting heavily on its Cortana digital assistant.
 That’s a bet that didn’t pay off.
-But since this is the new Microsoft, the company is instead betting on integrating its products with those services that its users do actually use and today, the company announced that you will now be able to control your Xbox One from the Google Assistant.
+But because this is the new Microsoft, the company is instead betting on integrating its products with those services that its users do actually use.
+Today, the company announced that you will now be able to control your Xbox One from the Google Assistant.
 For now, this feature is in beta, but you can expect a full launch later this fall.

 To be clear, this doesn’t mean the Google Assistant is now available on your Xbox One and you can’t ask it for the weather.
 What it does mean is that you’ll be able to ask the Assistant to launch games on the Xbox, pause them, turn up the volume, etc. (“Hey Google, turn off Xbox.”).